Carrdus School, near Banbury, Oxon

 CARRDUS SCHOOL, NEAR BANBURY

-What?
-Where?
-Carrdus School sits in the countryside just above Banbury, a relatively young school at 60ish years old that runs from Overthorpe Hall, a handsome Victorian lodge that feels more like the home it was than a school it is – particularly as there is no uniform for the children.
+Carrdus School sits in the countryside just above Banbury, on the border of Oxon, Warks and Northants, a relatively young school at 60ish years old that runs from Overthorpe Hall, a handsome Victorian lodge that feels more like the home it was than a school it is – particularly as there is no uniform for the children.
 Carrdus is non-selective and teaches girls from 3-11 years and boys from 3-8 years, and with 118 pupils (and 40 staff!).

 Compared to some private schools with their posh science blocks and golf courses, Carrdus’s facilities are more modest, though it’s hard to can’t complain too heavily about an outdoor heated swimming pool in a walled garden and a brand spanking new art studio and science lab.